exasol/virtual-schemas/doc/dialects/aurora.md

 	;
 ```

-The default schema is called `public`.

 ### PostgreSQL-specifics

-Since this method of connecting uses the PostgreSQL database driver and SQL dialect, please check the [documentation of the PostgreSQL SQL dialect](hhttps://raw.githubusercontent.com/exasol/postgresql-virtual-schema/main/doc/user_guide/postgresql_user_guide.md) for details on type conversion and other PostgreSQL-specifics.
+Since this method of connecting uses the PostgreSQL database driver and SQL dialect, please check the [documentation of the PostgreSQL SQL dialect](https://github.com/exasol/postgresql-virtual-schema/blob/main/doc/user_guide/postgresql_user_guide.md) for details on type conversion and other PostgreSQL-specifics.

 ### MySQL-specifics